-Unanticipated changes in effective tax rates or adverse outcomes resulting from examination of our income or other tax returns could adversely affect our financial condition and results of operations.
+Unanticipated changes in effective tax rates or adverse outcomes resulting from examination of our income or other tax returns could have in the past and could in the future adversely affect our financial condition and results of operations.

 We are subject to income taxes in the U.S. and U.K., and our domestic tax liabilities will be subject to the allocation of expenses in differing jurisdictions.
-Our future effective tax rates could be subject to volatility or adversely affected by a number of factors, including:
+Our future effective tax rates have in the past and could in the future be subject to volatility or adversely affected by a number of factors, including: